-If you have the crashing, freezing or any bad performance issues, then you can boot Android in safe mode and determine whether the issue you are having is because of the recently installed apps or not.
+If your Android device has crashing, freezing or any bad performance issues, then you can boot it in safe mode to determine whether the problem is because of the recently installed app or not.

 Boot Android in Safe Mode

-How to Ensure that you are in Safe Mode?
+How to Ensure that You’re in Safe Mode?

-If you are in the safe mode, you can see the watermark “Safe mode” at the bottom left of your device’s display, then you’re in the safe mode.
+If you can see the “Safe mode” label at the bottom left of your device’s display, then you’re in the safe mode.

 How to Troubleshoot in Safe Mode?

-You can use the device as usual and see if the problem still occurs.
+Boot your device in safe mode, and see if the problem is still there.

-If the problem is still in the safe mode, then the problem is not because of the third party apps and it will solve by doing a factory reset.
+If the problem is still in the safe mode, then it is not because of the recently installed app.

-If there is no problem in safe mode, then the apps that you’ve recently installed is the reason for this issue.
+If the problem is not in safe mode, then the recently installed app is the reason for this issue.
 In this case, follow the below steps.

 How to Boot Android in Safe Mode